Proca stars in excited states: Proca stars

 \subsection{Boundary conditions}

-We need to solve the system of first order differential equations \eqref{EDO-A}, \eqref{EDO-alpha}, \eqref{EDO-F}, \eqref{EDO-a} for the functions $(A,\alpha,F,a)$ in order to obtain the family of Proca stars, subject to a series of physical boundary conditions.
+We need to solve the system of first-order differential equations \eqref{EDO-F}, \eqref{EDO-A}, \eqref{EDO-alpha}, \eqref{EDO-a} for the functions $(A,\alpha,F,a)$ in order to obtain the family of Proca stars, subject to a series of physical boundary conditions.
 The boundary conditions for the radial metric come from demanding regularity at the origin:

 Notice that we must ask for $A(r=0)=1$ in order for the metric to be locally flat there.
 Also, we must have $\lim_{r \rightarrow \infty }A=1$ in order to have an asymptotically flat spacetime, though the structure of equation~\eqref{EDO-A} guarantees that this is the case if the energy density decays fast enough.
 For the lapse we ask for regularity at the origin, and also to recover Minkowski spacetime far away, which corresponds to: